 Emma Long Metropolitan Park is one of the largest parks in Austin, offering camping sites, trails, lakefront swimming, and much more.
 Dogs are required on leash, but there are plenty of things to do with them while you explore the expansive park.

 Make sure to make a reservation before heading out to Emma Long Metropolitan Park!

 7002 Onion Creek Dr, Austin, TX 78744

 Located in Southeast Austin and covering 179 acres, Onion Creek District Park is a little-known park that is the perfect place for your pet.
 Most of the park is off-leash and offers areas for animals to swim and venture through the shady hiking trails.

 Only about 10 minutes from downtown Austin and near the University of Texas campus, Shoal Creek Greenbelt is 76 acres of scenic trails.
 The trail requires a leash on dogs, except from 24th Street to 29th Street.

-Situated in the middle of historic Clarksville, West Austin Park is 3 acre park.
-Within the park is basketball courts, picnic tables, tennis courts and of course a fenced off-leash dog area.
+Situated in the middle of historic Clarksville, West Austin Park is a 3-acre park.
+Within the park are basketball courts, picnic tables, tennis courts, and of course, a fenced off-leash dog area.

 How can you not love a beautiful, lush dog park right next to Lady Bird Lake and on the Zilker Park trail?
 Auditorium Shores offers an off-leash dog park with amazing views of the Austin skyline and famous Stevie Ray Vaughan statue.
-However, the park is not fenced and close to the street so pet owners should be cautious of their animals whereabouts.
+However, the park is not fenced and close to the street, so pet owners should be cautious of their animal whereabouts.

 Zilker Park is a popular recreational area, hosting events like Austin City Limits and the Trail of Lights.
 When an event isn’t going on at Zilker Park, there are over 350 acres of grassy terrain for a dog to play and run its little furry tail off.